 The ACA requires that all heath insurance policies now cover recommended preventive care services – without copay, also referred to as cost sharing.
 Notably, the ACA now includes drug testing for addictive substances – including testing for often-abused prescription drugs like Xanax – in its guidelines.

-In other words, insured individuals will now pay little to nothing for … Read More
+In other words, insured individuals will now pay little to nothing for access … Read More

-Urine tests are one of the most powerful tools that doctors have, because:
+Urine tests are one of the most powerful tools that doctors have to test for potential health issues, because:

 - if a doctor has asked you to take one, he or she has a very good reason to do so and